utthawut/RaspBilliard/README.rst

 Concept Overview
 ====================
-The arcade machine/simulator will consist of accelerometer and infared sensor to measure,
+The arcade machine/simulator will consist of accelerometer and infrared sensor to measure,

 - How fast is the cue ball collided with the cue stick (m/s)
 - The Angle that the cue stick is elevated (0-90 degress)
 - The position of impact on the cue ball (Cue-Ball impact)